redhat-ansible-practice/ansible_tower_genie_surveys/README.md

 Based on the type of survey field, different dictionary keys are required, which are described below.

 ##### Common Keys for `survey` Dictionaries
+These are valid for any of the "type" key values described in the next section.

 |Key Name|Required|Description|Type|
 |---|:---:|---|
 |`variable`|yes|The variable to map the end-user's survey response to when executing the job template.|string|